25 Weird and Interesting Facts about Japan

 To every person, there are approximately 23 vending machines.
 You can buy ANYTHING in a vending machine including, cars, lettuce, underwear, hot ramen and even an egg.

 You will find them everywhere I swear!
-Vending machines are a huge part of Japanese culture and to me, that is extremely useful!
+Vending machines are one of the many interesting facts about Japanese culture, that is extremely useful at the same time.

 You never have to talk to another person again, bliss for an introvert like me!
 The vending machine ratio is one of my favourite weird Japan facts.

 2. Gambling is Illegal